PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **The bad**

 It is sluggish.
 At least on a Mac, it can take a minute to index the folders when you first navigate to the drive.
 It can take rather a long time for data to move on or off the drive.
 For these reasons, it is not the obvious place to read and write data while you are actively working on it.
-Think of it instead as the place to house golden copy data so you never have to worry about losing it.
+Think of it instead as the place to house data so you never have to worry about losing it.

 ## OneDrive

 **What is it?**

-Onedrive is a core part of the University’s current Office 365 ecosystem.
-Access it from the 365 [Dashboard](https://www.office365.ed.ac.uk/) and view it as a network drive similarly to DataStore.
+OneDrive is a core part of the University’s current Office 365 ecosystem.
+Access it from the 365 [Dashboard](https://www.office365.ed.ac.uk/) and if on Windows, also view it as a network drive similarly to DataStore.
 More information is available [here](https://www.ed.ac.uk/information-services/computing/comms-and-collab/office365/onedrive-for-business/how-to-access-onedrive-for-business).
-In principle, users can keep up to 1Tb of files in OneDrive and internal surveying shows that many researchers find it a practical place for keeping data while they are actively working on it due to its integration with university email, Teams and SharePoint, etc.
+In principle, users can keep up to 1Tb of files in OneDrive and internal surveying shows that many researchers find OneDrive a practical place to keep data while they are actively working on it due to its integration with university email, Teams and SharePoint, etc.

 **However, OneDrive is not an appropriate place for keeping the ‘primary’ or ‘golden copy’ of your research data\!**